 Adu has performed and composed for dance, theatre, film, gamelan, the New Zealand Symphony Orchestra, Orchestra Wellington, the New Jersey Symphony Orchestra, the Brentano String Quartet and So Percussion.
 She completed post-graduate studies in 2003 at Victoria University of Wellington, majoring in composition and specialising in Electro-acoustic Music, Ethnomusicology and Orchestration.
-Adu is currently a PhD Doctoral Fellow at Princeton University.
+Adu has recently completed hear doctoral research at Princeton University.

 On June 20, 2015, Leila Adu, sang her orchestral piece, Rain as Blessings Fall, written as Orchestra Wellington’s Emerging-Composer-In-Residence-2014, to a packed house of sixteen hundred people at Wellington’s historic Michael Fowler Center.